 You may leak small amounts of urine when you laugh, sneeze or cough, or when you are exercising.

 If you have an overactive bladder, you may find that you cannot always get to the toilet in time.
 We have information on treating an overactive bladder that can help.

 The most common treatment for urinary incontinence is to do exercises to strengthen the pelvic floor muscles.
-We have more information about pelvic floor exercises after pelvic radiotherapy.
+We have more information about doing these exercises.

 Some types of surgery may only be available as part of a clinical trial.
 Your specialist can tell you more about this.